TheDen/gcopy/README.md

 gcopy image.png
 ```

-Or any other type of file
+Or any other type of gifile

 ```shell
 gcopy backups.zip